Go to main content

 Admissions Paths to the Doctoral School

 1. The main path is in the form of an open, international competition.
-I’ve included the complete information below.
+Full details below.

 2. Admission for places financed by grants – information about open calls.

-International competition – main intake for the Doctoral School
+International competition – main admission for the Doctoral School

 Admission to the Doctoral School for the academic year 2026/2027 is conducted through an open international competition.
 The competition is divided into five areas: